 Another area of confusion in some dioceses is whether the bishop should be part of the Pastoral Response.
 The Rev. Gay C. Jennings states that bishops are “called and take a vow to be pastor to their clergy.”
 However, in matters of Title IV, often best practices suggest the bishop should not be the pastor to a Respondent.
 The bishop can create a conflict of interest by doing so, as the bishop is also part of the process.

 If a bishop determines a priest needs to be removed for the well-being of the congregation during a Title IV proceeding, another potential Pastoral Response crisis may unfold.
-Pre-planning and extensive training allow a quick response to a congregation overwhelmed with the knowledge that their priest is in a Title IV proceeding, or has been removed by Pastoral Direction.
-Even if the priest returns, there is the need for Pastoral Response.
+Pre-planning and extensive training allow for a quick response to a congregation overwhelmed with the knowledge that their priest is in a Title IV proceeding, or has been removed by Pastoral Direction or placed on Administrative Leave.
+Even if the priest returns, there is a need for Pastoral Response.
 Often a rumor or mere speculation that a Title IV process is underway can create the need for quick response.

 It is also important that whomever the bishop selects for a Pastoral Response understand boundaries in congregations.
 The Canon to the Ordinary of the Diocese of Georgia makes the point the congregation needs to stay out of a Title IV proceeding, except for offering prayers.
 A proper Pastoral Response may consist of fostering awareness that the diocese is handling an issue and not “sweeping it under the rug.”

 It is clear that Pastoral Response needs to be immediate and carried out by trained people.
-Canon Michael Hunn says a bishop is ultimately responsible for providing Pastoral Response, but he or she shouldn’t do it alone.
+The Rt.
+Rev. Michael Hunn says a bishop is ultimately responsible for providing Pastoral Response, but he or she shouldn’t do it alone.
 He also details how the Diocese of North Carolina works with case study scenarios to train for a variety of Title IV possibilities.